ContosoBikeRental/BikeSharingSampleApp/README.md

     1. When prompted, select a child dev space, for example: `dev/john` (you can always change selection via `azds space select`).

 1. Now let's debug the `bikes` service:
     1. Open VS Code on the `./Bikes` folder.
+If prompted by the Dev Spaces extension, click 'Yes' to generate debug configuration.
     1. Set a debug breakpoint in `server.js` inside `GET bike` (around line 228).
         ``` javascript
         // get bike ------------------------------------------------------------